ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/ForgeHeart_District.md

 - The shop offers an impressive array of standard armor, weapons, and tools, showcasing Kaldor's meticulous attention to detail and expert metalworking.
 - Custom Orders: Patrons can commission armor, weapons, or other metalwork tailored to their specifications, with consultations available for personalized designs.
 - Services include repairs, sharpening, and enchantment enhancement for existing equipment.

+## Automata Marvels

+> The shop's exterior is adorned with brass gears and enchanted lights that flicker in a rhythmic dance.
+A sign above the entrance depicts a metallic golem in various poses.
+Upon entering Automata Marvels, the air hums with the gentle whirring of gears and the faint scent of enchanted oils.
+Shelves are lined with miniature constructs, intricate clockwork animals, and enchanted figurines.

+The shopkeeper, a gnomish artificer named `Felicity Gearspark`, greets visitors with a warm smile.

+#### **Services**

+- *Custom Construct Orders:* offers the creation of custom constructs tailored to the customer's specifications.
+- *Repairs and Upgrades:* Felicity provides maintenance services for constructs, as well as enhancements and magical upgrades.
+- *Clockwork Curiosities:* Aside from large constructs, the shop sells smaller clockwork curiosities, including animated trinkets and tiny automatons.

+#### **Notable Features**

+1. *Golem Showcase:* A dedicated section of the shop showcases impressive golem models of various materials and sizes, each accompanied by a plaque detailing its unique capabilities.

+2. *Enchanting Station:* A magical workstation where Felicity, with a discerning eye and nimble fingers, imbues constructs with enchanted enhancements.
+The faint glow of arcane runes illuminates the area.

+3. *Automaton Workshop:* In the partially visible workshop area, Felicity tirelessly tinkers with gears and magical components, bringing her creations to life.